 Weichai entered into an Investor Rights Agreement (the "Rights Agreement") with the Company upon execution of the SPA.
 The Rights Agreement provides Weichai with representation on the Company's Board and management representation rights.
-Weichai currently has three representatives on the Board.
-According to the Rights Agreement, once Weichai exercised the Weichai Warrant and became the majority owner of the Company's outstanding shares of Common Stock calculated on a fully diluted as-converted basis (excluding certain excepted issuances), the Company became required to appoint to the Board, an additional individual designated by Weichai, or such additional number of individuals so that Weichai designees shall constitute the majority of the directors serving on the Board.
-As of the date of this filing, Weichai has not designated an additional representative to the Board.
+Weichai currently has four representatives on the Board which constitutes the majority of the directors serving on the Board.
 According to the Rights Agreement, during any period when the Company is a "controlled company" within the meaning of the NASDAQ Listing Rules, it will take such measures as to avail itself of the "controlled company" exemptions available under Rule 5615 of the NASDAQ Listing Rules of Rules 5605(b), (d) and (e).
-With Weichai becoming a majority owner of the Company's outstanding shares of its Common Stock, Weichai will be able to exercise control over matters requiring stockholders' approval, including the election of the Directors, amendment of the Company's Charter and approval of significant corporate transactions.
+With Weichai being the majority owner of the Company's outstanding shares of its Common Stock, Weichai will be able to exercise control over matters requiring stockholders' approval, including the election of the Directors, amendment of the Company's Charter and approval of significant corporate transactions.
 This control could have the effect of delaying or preventing a change of control of the Company or changes in management and will make the approval of certain transactions impractical without the support of Weichai.